ascott1/ethical-web-dev/building-web-apps-together/04-documentation.md

 Documentation that features **examples** allows users to see how they might use the code themselves.
 Aim to provide examples of the most common use-cases for the project, while letting the comprehensive documentation detail every possibility.

-Documentation that **accepts (some) repetition** (ARID), acknowledges that users may not read the full docs or that some information is relevant in multiple places in the documentation.
+It is perfectly acceptable to **include some repetition** in our documentation, which the [Write the Docs project](http://www.writethedocs.org/guide/writing/docs-principles/#arid) terms ARID (accepts (some) repetition in documentation).
+Doing so acknowledges that users may not read the full docs or that some information is relevant in multiple places in the documentation.
 While good code may be DRY, good writing aims to be clear and sometimes this means repeating ourselves.
-The [Write the Docs project](http://www.writethedocs.org/guide/writing/docs-principles/#arid) calls out the the difference between writing that is ARID, DRY, and WET in this way:
+The Write the Docs project calls out the the difference between writing that is ARID, DRY, and WET in this way:

 > The pursuit of minimizing repetition remains valiant!
 ARID does not mean [WET](https://en.wikipedia.org/wiki/Don't_repeat_yourself#DRY_vs_WET_solutions), hence the word choice.
 It means: try to keep things as DRY as possible but also recognize that you’ll inevitably need some amount of “moisture” to produce documentation.